Vattenkruka/studious-octo-adventure/README.md

 # Komputer Store
 ### About the Project
-An application which displays several computers and let interact with certain function such as work and loan in order to purchase computers.
+An application which displays several computers and let a user interact with certain function such as work and loan in order to purchase computers.

 ## Getting started